 - 4.6 The Town Hall Working Group has previously discussed the potential to close the building to the public on Mondays and Tuesdays in order to facilitate opening on Sundays.
 In considering this approach it needs to be remembered that the Town Hall provides office accommodation Monday to Friday for Elected Members and Elected Member Support Services.
 As a result even a closure to the public early in the week would still create a scenario where the building was operational 7-day-a-week.
-The full team would not be required at work when the building was closed to the public, but there would still need to be a Facilities Assistant as well as a Team Leader onsite.
+The full team would not be required at work when the building was closed to the public, but there would still need to be a Facilities Assistant as well as a Team Leader and Events Assistant onsite.
 It is estimated that this expanded team would cost approximately £30,000 per year.
 In addition, closing on a Monday and Tuesday and opening on a Sunday would mean there was one less day per week than present to undertake events at the Town Hall.
 In addition, there would be one day less to meet event organisers on site for tours to secure future bookings.
 As a result there is likely to be an impact on future income targets.
 There would also be the previously mentioned increased property costs.
 In total, this option would create additional revenue costs of approximately £50,000 per year. - 4.7 In Option 2 there would also be staffing implications as existing employees have contracts in place for Monday to Friday, and Monday to Saturday working.
-To move up to five employees to new work patterns would require a contractual change.
-It is possible that these employees may not wish to move to permanent weekend working and as such there could be employee relations issues.
-This might ultimately lead to employees being displaced onto the SWITCH policy to find alternative roles. - The background information in this report illustrates that it appears unlikely the Town Hall will see a significant sustained rise in visitor numbers following its reopening after refurbishment.
-In addition, the coffee shop has been proven to incur costs which far outweigh its income and therefore any decision to extend its opening hours further would be a financial burden on the Council.
-As such it is recommended that the existing hours remain as these include access for the public on Saturdays to cater for residents and visitors who work during the week.
-Previous visiting patterns also show that there was no difference in visitor numbers on a weekday compared to a Saturday.
-This move would also not have any negative impact on the Council revenue budget.
+To move up to five employees on to new work patterns would require a contractual change.
+It is possible that these employees may not wish to move to permanent weekend working and as such there could be employee relations issues, with trade union opposition considered likely.
+This might ultimately lead to employees being displaced onto the SWITCH policy to find alternative roles.